Shrimping has always played a large role in the day-to-day life and culture of the people throughout the Lowcountry.

 There are two iconic images of the Lowcountry.
 During the shrimping season (June 1 to late December or early January) you can see boats off shore trawling for shrimp; their arms spread wide, dragging their nets.
 Then there is the fisherman in his bateau throwing a huge mesh net to corral his catch.

 If you want to get a good feel for what this region is all about, go shrimping.
-This is a wonderful activity for the whole family.
+Sign up for lessons that offer a combination of shrimping, cast netting, and crabbing.
 Adults will feel a particular pleasure in learning to throw a cast net, while children will find joy in watching a net full of shrimp being hauled aboard a chugging trawler.

 You could also join a boat cruise that is both educational and scenic.
 You’ll learn about this area’s salt marsh ecosystem and why it is so favorable for shrimp to develop.
 You can even take a trip the shrimping grounds on a real working trawler.